itrocks/build/README.md

 ];
 ```

-Then, when your source code simply intantiate a car and gets its maximum speed information, you
+Then, when your source code simply instantiate a car and gets its maximum speed information, you
 don't have to change anything: itrocks/build will make the replacement into an internal cache file
 and instantiate the new replacement class: